#ALB59 – The teachers who chose sanity over salary

 – In a way there’s more to it than that, because you get a phone call saying you’ve got this news, an award.
 You know that you’re not only given the time, you go to your boss and say can I have that hour to… Well you can do, but it’s gonna be unpaid and only if you can get cover here, there and everywhere.
 There’s lots of hoops you’ve gotta jump through.

-– And then you have to be back by 10 o’clock and if you’re not back by 10 o’clock, so again, the clock watching.
+– And then you have to be back by 10 o’clock and if you’re not back by 10 o’clock, so again, you’re clock watching.
 You’re watching the other children getting an award, it’s like get a move on, where’s my child, where’s my child?
 And it’s not enjoyable, and that was a really, kind of light bulb moment in a way that we can’t keep doing this, this is not the way to go with your family.

 – Have I oversimplified it?